Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ```

 ## CUDA events
-When combining explicit synchronization points with perf_counter, we are not just timing kernel execution.
+When combining explicit synchronization points with `perf_counter`, we are not just timing kernel execution.
 This also includes the overhead associated with the kernel launch, as described above.
 Additional synchronization may also be undesirable when trying to profile in a production level setup, as we want to avoid skewing results by affecting the overall performance of the system.

 CUDA Events are a neat way to avoid unnecessary synchronization points and hide kernel launch overhead.
 Consider the following code: